onlinebacon/60-nm-per-degree/README.md

 There is still a deeper problem to be explored, because this relationship can provide us with long distances between points on Earth's surface, and again, with the help of geometry or with scaled down models, we can determine whether these distances could or could not exist within a flat surface.

-If it's not clear that with distances between points it's possible to rule out they being on a plane, try picturing four points on the same plane that have the same distance between all pairs of points.
+If it's not clear that with distances between points it's possible to rule out their being on a plane, try picturing four points on the same plane that have the same distance between all pairs of points.
 If you immediately thought of a square, notice that the four pairs of adjacent points forming the sides of the square are equidistant, however opposing points that form diagonals in this square are at a larger distance apart, around 41.4% larger.

 There are six pairs of points in a group of four points.
 And it's not possible to have all six pairs equidistant when the points are in the same plane.

 If you're now wondering if a curved surface could solve that, it turns out it can.
 You can play with a 3D example of it [here](https://www.geogebra.org/m/m6A6U95q).
-Or just check the Image below.
+Or just check the image below.

 ![Sphere with four equidistant points](img/sphere-4-points.png)

 ## The Data

 Four cities were picked for this experiment: Tres Marias (Mexico), Saint-Constant (Canada), Jaboatão dos Guararapes (Brazil) and Cuiabá (Brazil).
 Three of them are in the path of the GP of a navigation star.
 So for around half the year those cities every night at some point become the GP of their respective stars, allowing other observers to get their distance to it by simply measuring the angle to that star.
-The fourth city, Cuiabá, isn't in the path of a navigation star, but from that city the other stars can be observed when their GPs are over the target cities.
+The fourth city, Cuiabá, isn't in the path of a navigation star, but from there the other stars can be observed when their GPs are over the target cities.

 Here are the coordinates considered for each city:
 - **Tres Marias:** N 19° 3' 7.40", W 99° 14' 33.50"